UCSBCarpentry/geospatialRUCSBAtlas/README.md

 steps of the Carpentries' Intro to Raster and
 Vector Data workshop.

-Scripts run parallel to the episodes of Raster and Vector Data with R Data Carpentry.
+Scripts run parallel to the episodes (ep_1.r ep_2.r ...) and create maps 'suitable for publication'. (map1.r, map2.r) as laid our Maps 1 thru 7 below.

 The goal is to produce several nice atlas pages of campus that use all the techniques covered in the Intro to GeoSpatial R Carpentry lesson.
 (Maybe not the NDVI over time,